-The Polish Lowland Sheepdog—or PON, short for its Polish breed name Polski Owczarek Nizinny—is a clever clown with a high work drive and no shortage of energy.
-The PON is popular in Poland as a watchdog and livestock herder.
-Tenacious, lively, and confident, the PON needs a dedicated owner; their thick, shaggy double-coat requires daily brushing, and their stubborn temperament tests the will of new trainers.
-Building your skills as a reward-based trainer will help you and your Polish Lowland Sheepdog work together fluidly.
-Still, if you power through and give them the training, exercise, and grooming they need, they’ll be a fantastic companion and reliable worker for you.
+The Polish Lowland sheepdog—or PON, short for its Polish breed name Polski Owczarek Nizinny—is a popular Polish watchdog and livestock herder with a stocky build and thick, shaggy double-coat.
+Tenacious, lively, and confident, the PON needs a dedicated owner willing to deal with their stubborn training temperament and high-maintenance fur.
+Still, if you power through and give them the training, exercise, and grooming they need, they’ll be a fantastic companion and reliable worker suitable for many different homes.

 Weight: 30 to 50 pounds